 Travelers are always apprehensive about their baggage while taking flights, especially if they have to take connecting flights.
-There isn’t anything worse that can happen on a vacation than realizing your bag is misplaced.
-Moreover, the baggage claim workers at the airport are either half-interested in solving the lost baggage issue or don’t have enough information to be able to track the baggage.
+There isn’t anything worse that can happen on a vacation than misplacing your bag.
+Moreover, the baggage claim workers at the airport either take half-interest in solving the lost baggage issue or don’t have enough information to be able to track the baggage.

-In 2020, IoT will come to the rescue of travelers, offering luggage trackers that notify passengers about the bag’s location through push notifications.
-These trackers can be used to determine the location of the bag which will help baggage claim workers and airline professionals to track the bag.
+In 2020, IoT will come to the rescue of travelers.
+It offering luggage trackers that notify passengers about the bag’s location through push notifications.
+These trackers help determine the location of the bag which will help baggage claim workers and airline professionals to track the bag.
 As mentioned above, this technology was used by Delta Airlines in 2016 to track bags, to help customers who missed a flight in relocating and retagging their bags.

-While travelers enjoy personal control through IoT-enabled smart devices, the same can be used to save a significant amount of energy.
+While travelers enjoy personal control through IoT-enabled smart devices, the same can help to save a significant amount of energy.
 More and more hotels are now realizing how they can reap financial benefits using IoT in their daily operations.
 For instance, they can use sensors and internet-enabled devices to regulate room temperature, thereby using heating only when needed.
-Similarly, the lighting can also be modulated using this technology, with the sensors detecting natural light and reducing the light from the bulbs.
+Similarly, the lighting can also be modulated using this technology.
+The sensors detect natural light and reduce the light from the bulbs.
 This would save energy from being wasted and put it into use only when needed.

 The trend of rental cars that are dependent on IoT, has been growing, providing great convenience to people.
 With IoT enabled rental cars, travelers no longer require visiting outlets to hire cars at their travel destinations.
 They can simply use IoT to access the location of the car they have hired and use a Key Fob to enter the car.
 Hertz is a leading car rental company that has leveraged the power of IoT to provide easy transportation to customers.

-All that the customers need to do is book the car they like and select the pick-up location through an app.
+The customer only needs to book the car they like and select the pick-up location through an app.
 The customer is already provided with a keyfob to open the car by scanning the keyfob with the reader on the windshield of the car.
 The cars also provide voice services within the car to connect the customer to the contact center for any questions.

 The travel industry in 2020 will be providing better and enjoyable experiences through the use of IoT technology.
 The primary aim of travel businesses is maximizing customer satisfaction through differentiated experiences, and IoT has the potential of providing unique experiences to travelers.
 With more advancements in technology, the applications of IoT within the travel industry will be advancing too.
 While this blog covers’ what are IoT use cases in the travel industry in 2020’, we are yet to experience how deep IoT will be penetrating the travel industry.